Welcome to Personality Central

-They enjoy leading people and organizing resources, and through strategic planning lead them toward achieving an objective.
+They enjoy leading people and organising resources, and through strategic planning lead them toward achieving an objective.

-To achieve objectives, they consider also the unique gifts, talents and contributions of each individual and how it can best serve the task.
+To achieve objectives, they also consider the unique gifts, talents and contributions of each and how it can best serve the task.

 They are cooperative individuals who seek harmony and consensus in their working relationship, and therefore, show empathy and encouragement with other people.